Zottelchen/docker-container/README.md

 The core principles of these images are:

-1. Try to cover as many platforms as possible
+1. Try to cover at least arm64 & amd64 - more are welcome though
-2. Be as small & secure as possible
+2. Be as small & secure as possible, use distroless where possible
-3. Be available on Docker Hub & GitHub Container Registry (and maybe later on Quay.io)
+3. Be available on Docker Hub & GitHub Container Registry